DiskFrame/disk.frame/README.md

 # Introduction

-The `disk.frame` package aims to be the answer to the question: how do I manipulate structured tabular data that doesn't fit into Random Access Memory (RAM)? `disk.frame` has a two-part answer:
+The `disk.frame` package aims to be the answer to the question: how do I manipulate structured tabular data that doesn't fit into Random Access Memory (RAM)?

+In a nutshell, `disk.frame` makes use of two simple ideas

 1) split up a larger-than-RAM dataset into chunks and store each chunk in a separate file inside a folder and
 2) provide a convenient API to manipulate these chunks

-That is `disk.frame` in a nutshell.

 `disk.frame` performs a similar role to distributed systems such as Apache Spark, Python's Dask, and Julia's JuliaDB.jl for *medium data* which are datasets that are too large for RAM but not quite large enough to qualify as *big data* that require distributing processing over many computers to be effective.